-The woman who held our adopted baby seemed reluctant to hand her over, just like in my dream.
+The woman who held our adopted baby was reluctant to hand her over, as in my dream.

 My 13-year-old daughter was known for her enthusiasm.
 Excitement was Maddi's nature.
 But the day she returned from a mission trip to China, she was practically ecstatic.

 She couldn't stop talking about the orphaned babies the group had spent time with.
 "Mom," she said, "there were so many.
 I held them.
 I played with them.
 I made them laugh and coo."

 "That's nice, honey," I said.
 She'll be a good mother someday, I thought.
 Until then she had a lot to learn about babies.
 I certainly had no desire to return to the days of diaper changing, bottle washing and constant supervision.